Merging Rate of Opinions via Optimal Transport on Random Measures: Introduction

-{\em Relation to previous work.} The notion of merging of opinions was introduced and thoroughly studied in the acclaimed work of \citet{BlackwellDubins1962}.
-In principle their results cover the nonparametric setup.
-However, their assumptions result in severe restrictions, for at least two reasons.
-First of all, merging is guaranteed for prior laws on $(X_n)_{n \ge 1}$ that are absolutely continuous with one another.
+\emph{Merging of opinions.} The notion of merging of opinions was introduced and thoroughly studied in the acclaimed work of \citet{BlackwellDubins1962}, which holds for a very general setup beyond exchangeability.
+In principle, their results cover model \eqref{eq:model_intro}.
+However, in this setting, their assumptions can be considered restrictive for at least two reasons.
+First of all the merging is guaranteed for prior laws on $(X_n)_{n \ge 1}$ that are absolutely continuous with one another.
 Whereas this holds in most parametric settings, it is not usually the case in nonparametric ones, where non-dominated models are the norm.
-As a classical example, two Dirichlet processes with different total base measure are mutually singular \citep{KorwarHollander1973}.
-This was also observed by \citet{DiaconisFreedman1986}, who avoid this condition by assessing the merging under a weaker topology.
-Moreover, both \citep{BlackwellDubins1962} and \citep{DiaconisFreedman1986} assume that the data-generating mechanism coincides with one of the models under consideration, which may well not be the case in practice.
-Our aim is to overcome both restrictions and build a principled framework with very little assumptions on the data.
-Indeed, we propose one of the few asymptotic analyses that does not put strong assumptions on the distribution of the data (e.g., to be a sample from the model or to be sampled i.i.d. from a true distribution): this is possible because we focus on the similarities between the learning mechanisms of different models rather than on the adherence of the learning mechanism to the unknown \emph{truth}.
+As a classical example, two Dirichlet processes with different total base measures are mutually singular \citep{KorwarHollander1973}.
+It has also been observed by \citet{DiaconisFreedman1986}, who avoid this condition by assessing the merging under a weaker topology.
+Moreover, both \citet{BlackwellDubins1962} and \citet{DiaconisFreedman1986} assume that the data-generating mechanism coincides with one of the models under consideration, which may well not be the case in practice.
+Our aim is to overcome both restrictions and build a framework that does not require \emph{any} assumption on the data.
+Indeed, we propose one of the few asymptotic analyses that does not put strong assumptions on the distribution of the data (e.g., to be a sampled from the model or i.i.d. from a true distribution): this is possible because we focus on the similarities between specific versions of the posteriors rather than on the adherence of the learning mechanism to the unknown \emph{truth}.\\